 - Hours of Access: No one is allowed in the buildings between 10:00 p.m. and 7:00 a.m. daily, subject to specific qualified exceptions which must be discussed with the Facilities Manager.

 - Security System: The security system is armed during times the building is not staffed.
-The building is regularly staffed according to the following schedule during the church year:

 - Keys: Distribution of keys to the church are limited to staff and people who service the building and equipment.
 Key distribution guidelines are the following:Any key holder must be trained on the security system before the key is distributed.Only staff and members in good standing may qualify for keys.